florist-notes/aicore_s/notes/robotics_ee_hardware/robotic_components.md

 </table>
 <br />

 This year I did some CV Tello experiments - [[video](https://youtu.be/GytbWIVu4dU)] and learned a bit about drone repair as well : Mavic Mini Pro 3, along with some AR/ Digital Twin experiments.
+More intermediate handware list @[github](https://github.com/mjyc/awesome-robotics-projects).

 <img src="img/repair.jpg" width=36%><a> </a><img src="img/vlyr.jpeg" width=31%><a> </a><img src="img/pro3.jpg" width=31%><br />